Openhab-Nodes/website/content/en/developer/frontend_apps.md

 A Flutter app is usually written in Dart which compiles down to native ARM machine code and allows for smooth animations and interaction.

 Things are rendered via Flutter Widgets.
-The OHX App comes with *Widgets* for all common Thing and Thing Channel types.
+The OHX App comes with *Widgets* for all common Thing and Thing Property types.

-If no *Widget* can be found, the Thing is rendered as a "Grouping Widget" with each Thing Channel rendered as its own *Widget*.
+If no *Widget* can be found, the Thing is rendered as a "Grouping Widget" with each Thing Property rendered as its own *Widget*.
 The binary switch, text or numbers fallback *Widget* are used if nothing else can be found.

 As mentioned in the introduction, one of the goals of OHX native apps is that an Addon developer should be able to supply custom "Widgets" for developed Things.
 This is realized via custom web components and *Tiles* for the dashboard app.
 This is also possible for the mobile App.

+You need the Android Studio and Flutter SDK installed to get started.
+If you want to &hellip;

+*  contribute to the dashboard App you will find the dashboard repository here: https://www.github.com/openhab-nodes/ui-mobile-app
+* develop your own *Widget*, you should check out the *Widget* example repository over here: https://www.github.com/openhab-nodes/ui-mobile-app-widget-example

 ### Develop your own Widgets

 For the mobile App the Flutter library [MXFlutter](https://github.com/TGIF-iMatrix/MXFlutter/blob/master/Documentation/readmeEnglish.md) has been used for Thing Widgets.
 Instead of Dart, you write the UI code in javascript which mimics the dart code style almost 1:1 (meaning all kind of Flutter tuturials are still usefull), but allows to push that code to the app during runtime.